jeanclaudder2024/Petrodeal2/oldoemultstep.md

           if (emailError) {
             console.error('Custom email error:', emailError);
-            toast({
+            // Don't fail the registration if custom email fails toast({
               title: "Registration Successful!",
               description: "Account created successfully.
 You may need to check your email for confirmation.",